Mould Remediation and Drywall Replacement Services in Richmond, BC

 - Measuring and cutting new drywall pieces to fit

-- Installing backing strips for proper support
+- Placing backing strips for proper support

 - Securing new drywall with appropriate screws